JohnKearney1/repostudio/README.md

 ## 🚀 About Repo Studio

-Repo Studio is a next-gen desktop app for musicians, producers, and audio professionals.
+Repo Studio is a desktop app for musicians, producers, and audio professionals.
 It brings **Git-style version control** and **audio fingerprinting** for your local music library, helping you manage, compare, and track your sounds with ease.

 ✨ **Features**